Dopechain/insultcoin-contracts/README.md

 ## Mission

 We want to allow all people from around the world with an Internet connection to be able to insult each other in an uncensored and secure way, in a really fun and idiotic way.
+This is basically just a shitcoin.

 ## Disclaimer